Hannah Pick-Goslar: Later life and death

 Russian authorities allowed Americans to register Goslar and her sister at the end of June 1945, and they returned to Amsterdam.
 She was hospitalized until the end of September, and sent to Switzerland for recovery in a sanitarium in December.
 She then finished school in Basel.
-In May 1947, she received a certificate to go to Israel, where she arrived on 30 May.
+In May 1947, she received a certificate to go to Mandatory Palestine, where she arrived on 30 May.
 She lived there for the first three months in a home for children, working for half of the day, and learning Hebrew the other half, which was required to begin training to be a nurse.
 She began the training in Jerusalem to be a nurse for children in October, and worked as a nurse at the Bikkur Holim Hospital.

 Goslar married Dr. Walter Pinchas Pick; the couple had three children and settled in Jerusalem.
 She had eleven grandchildren and more than 31 great-grandchildren.
 She returned to places in Germany, also with her sister, and told students about her memories of the Holocaust.
 She supported the German initiative Zeichen gegen Rassismus und Antisemitismus, planting a tree in memory of Anne and the Anne Frank tree in Uedelhoven in 2019.
 She was an eyewitness in the Zeitzeugen association.

 Pick-Goslar died at her home in Jerusalem, Israel on 28 October 2022, at age 93.